ReeceM/11ty-sass-images-seo-template/README.md

 - Make any assumptions about your client-side JavaScript bundler or pipeline.
 - Configure a Markdown processor (you can install `markdown-it` if you need it).
 - Get in your way.

-Most of this template serves as the foundation for [my personal website](https://github.com/AleksandrHovhannisyan/aleksandrhovhannisyan.com).

 ## Table of Contents